Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Introduction

-An important tool used in this paper is the chromatic polynomial, which is the key to solve the four color conjecture.
-Some related researches are shown and discussed in Section 3 in order to make a systematic description.
+The first important tool in this paper is \textbf{chromatic polynomials of graphs}, which is one of the key tools to prove the Four-Color Conjecture.
+Some related researches will be introduced and discussed in Section 3 in order to make a systematic description.

-Related theory and methods of the uniquely colorable graph, especially for the uniquely 4-colorable planar graph and the uniquely near $k$-colorable graph are the essential tool for proving the two conjectures in this paper.
-Similarly as the chromatic polynomial in Section 3, the advances of this field are introduced in Section 5.